Addiction Medicine Fellowship

 As one of the largest addiction medicine fellowships, we have matriculated more than forty addiction-medicine professionals.

 ACGME fellows participate in a wide range of academic activities including clinical and basic science research, medical education, and patient care clinics.

 The fellowship offers training in inpatient detoxification, evaluation, treatment, consults as well as outpatient and partial hospitalization and treatment.

 Education in drugs of abuse and treatment for their misuse is obtained through both didactic and hands on instruction.
-This training will provide the basis for the applicant to sit for the ABAM and Medical Review
+This training will provide the basis for the applicant to sit for the American Board of Preventive Medicine (ABPM).

 Fellows have the opportunity to choose from an impressive list of available public sector addiction training experiences in dual disorders, health information, multidisciplinary overeating and eating disorders programs, pain management, state and local tobacco initiatives, as well as the more traditional detoxification units, relapse prevention methodologies, and day treatment programs.